Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 When sourcing globally, you will find an international supplier you want to purchase from.
 If you’re buying online through eCommerce, you’ll be directed to the payee’s checkout page to make your B2B payment.
 If you’re buying over the phone, a sales representative will conduct the checkout process.
 Either way, you’ll be presented with payment options for your B2B purchase.

 Ideally, if you’re buying online, the checkout page will offer a localized experience, meaning it features your native language.
-The payee uses your URL to determine which language to present the checkout page in and will hopefully offer local payment methods that you are familiar with.
+The payee uses your URL to determine which language to use for the checkout page and will hopefully offer local payment methods that you are familiar with.

 2. Preparing for Cross-Border Payments